nicolas constantin: Variations IX (2015), performance based audiovisual composition, interactive installation

 Above: Francis Bacon, triptych, march 1974

-Below: in comparison another dancer (Jennifer Lehmann) in the white noise / glitch phase and confronted with the final black screens – self reflection (videostills).
+Below: in comparison another dancer (Jennifer Leemann) in the white noise / glitch phase and confronted with the final black screens – self-reflection.
 She has been performing more reserved throughout the three parts and has been reacting quite differently to the third and most disturbing phase of the installation.
 In any case, every performance and every single movement do embody their own beauty and value – one crucial aspect and insight to gain regarding the approach of Variations IX.

 Below: another seminal inspiration for my investigations in movement has been the work of Bruce Nauman.
 In this context, Nauman's interest in the developments in dance have been from great impact.
 Nauman he has been aware of the work of Merce Cunningham including the relation to John Cage.
 My first confrontation with the work of Nauman has been in the amazing show CTRL SPACE – Rhetorics of Surveillance from Bentham to Big Brother at ZKM, Karlsruhe, experiencing his »Live-Taped Video Corridor«.
 I also have been immensely fascinated by Dan Graham's »Time Delay Room« (see chapter about Graham in my Master Thesis Pictorial Ambiguity).
 Bruce Nauman's studio performances from the seventies like »Bouncing in the Corner« or »Walking in an Exaggerated Manner Around the Perimeter of a Square« have been from great importance for my work.

 Above: Bruce Nauman, Dance or Exercise on the Perimeter of a Square (Square Dance), 1976-1968

 Below: performing together with my beloved son, moving joy.